 Saltwater has coursed through my veins for as long as I can remember.
-From childhood holidays spent immersed in the Indian Ocean on West Australia’s countless beaches to an adulthood spent sailing around the South Pacific, the ocean is so much more than a mere body of water.
+From childhood holidays spent immersed in the Indian Ocean on West Australia’s countless beaches to an adulthood spent sailing around the South Pacific in a luxury yacht, the ocean is so much more than a mere body of water.

 Born under an astrological water sign (the crab), perhaps it was inevitable that I’d feel most at home in, on or under the sea.